progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- ### Ancestry References ### -->

 Innym często używanym sposobem na wskazanie konkretnego commit-a jest wskazanie przodka.
-Jeżeli umieścisz znak `^` na końcu referencji, Git rozwinie to to rodzica tego commit-a.
+Jeżeli umieścisz znak `^` na końcu referencji, Git rozwinie to do rodzica tego commit-a.
 Załóżmy, że spojrzałeś na historię zmian w swoim projekcie:

 <!-- The other main way to specify a commit is via its ancestry.
 If you place a `^` at the end of a reference, Git resolves it to mean the parent of that commit.
 Suppose you look at the history of your project: -->